Validate and Deploy your Flows with GitHub Actions icon Validate and Deploy your Flows with GitHub Actions

 • Require a pull request before merging - No commits can be made directly to the main branch

-• Require status checks to pass - Requires our Validate Action to pass before we can merge our Pull Requests
+• Require status checks to pass - Requires our Validate Flows Action to pass before we can merge our Pull Requests

 ruleset